Moving surveys online for data collection and reporting

 Online data collection has become the most common methodology for most market research surveys around the world.
-However, in some countries, for example, in Asia Pacific, where we operate extensively, data collection online still represents less than 50% of all fieldwork.
+However, in some countries, for example, many countries in Asia Pacific, where we operate extensively, data collection online still represents less than 50% of all fieldwork.
 When it comes to online reporting of survey data, I am not aware of any industry data.
 My perception is that it would be under 10% of surveys if you exclude small customer feedback surveys of one to five questions, which are not the core business of many research agencies.

 It is my view that almost all surveys should be conducted online and delivered online.
 It is what businesses expect; it is how everyone operates mostly, and for market research to try to work outside that framework risks its future.
 The question, therefore, is ‘how painful is it move data collection and reporting online?’
 What do you need to consider?
 Hopefully, this blog article will answer most of those questions.